-Prerequisite: Acct 2203 and CIS 2223.
+Prerequisite: ACCT 2203 and CIS 2223 with a grade of "C" or better.
 A study of the procedures, concepts, and purposes underlying the development of accounting web-based systems.
-Examines web page development, accounting systems, and security and control issues of web-based businesses
+Examines web page development, accounting systems, and security and control issues of web-based businesses.